STANDARD TERMS AND CONDITIONS

 14. Designs and Intellectual Property

-mark, product name, graphic logo or other thing) and that the same will not infringe the intellectual property rights of any third party.
+14.1 You warrant to us that you own or have appropriate legal rights in all intellectual property in all artwork and materials provided to us for development or inclusion in a supply (including any trademark, product name, graphic logo, or other thing) and that the same will not infringe the intellectual property rights of any third party.
 You indemnify us for any liability arising from a breach of the warranties in this clause.
-If we create a good subject to your design you warrant that the good and design do not infringe the intellectual property rights of any third party.
+If we create a good subject to your design, you warrant that the good and design do not infringe the intellectual property rights of any third party.

 (b) give us the option to conduct the defence of such a claim, including negotiations for settlement or compromise prior to the institution of legal proceedings;